-Introduction to operative routine for ophthalmic surgical procedures includes the study of special instruments and equipment necessary to provide optimum intraoperative care.
+This course will provide the student with the knowledge to identify the parts of a surgical instrument, classification of basic surgical instruments, care and handling, and passing techniques necessary to function in the surgical technologist role.
+Students will also develop a basic understanding of surgical equipment and supplies.
+Introduction to operative routine for general surgical procedures.
+Also provided basic equipment necessary to provide optimum intraoperative care.
 Also provided is a basic understanding of the diagnosis, surgical intervention, postoperative patient care considerations, prognosis, common complications, operative pathology and relevant anatomy.